leouieda/scipy2013/README.md

 Added to this is
 a modeling pipeline
 composed of various tools
-that don't communicate
+that don't communicate with each other
 (Fortran/C for computations,
 large complicated IO files,
 Matlab/VTK for visualization, etc).
 Fatiando a Terra is
 a Python library that
-aims to unify the modeling pipeline and provide a framework to build uppon existing algorithms.
+aims to unify the modeling pipeline inside of the powerful Python language and provide a framework to build upon existing algorithms.
-The library contains:
-fast implementations
+This allows users to replace
+the traditional shell scripting with more versatile Python scripting.
+Together with
+the new IPython notebook,
+Fatiando a Terra facilitates
+reproducible computations
+by integrating all stages
+of the modeling process
+with the output figures.
+So far,
+the project has focused
+on potential field methods
+(gravity and magnetics)
-of forward modeling algorithms
+but the library already contains: fast implementations of forward modeling algorithms
 (using Numpy and Cython),